RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sa/sa-2.md

 ## Control Statement

+The organization:

-- \[a.\] Determine the high-level information security and privacy requirements for the system or system service in mission and business process planning;
+- \[a.\] Determines information security requirements for the information system or information system service in mission/business process planning;

-- \[b.\] Determine, document, and allocate the resources required to protect the system or system service as part of the organizational capital planning and investment control process; and
+- \[b.\] Determines, documents, and allocates the resources required to protect the information system or information system service as part of its capital planning and investment control process; and

-- \[c.\] Establish a discrete line item for information security and privacy in organizational programming and budgeting documentation.
+- \[c.\] Establishes a discrete line item for information security in organizational programming and budgeting documentation.

+## Control Objective

+Determine if the organization:

+- \[SA-2(a)\] determines information security requirements for the information system or information system service in mission/business process planning;

+- \[SA-2(b)\] to protect the information system or information system service as part of its capital planning and investment control process:

+  - \[SA-2(b)[1]\] determines the resources required;
+  - \[SA-2(b)[2]\] documents the resources required;
+  - \[SA-2(b)[3]\] allocates the resources required; and

+- \[SA-2(c)\] establishes a discrete line item for information security in organizational programming and budgeting documentation.

 ## Control guidance

-Resource allocation for information security and privacy includes funding for system and services acquisition, sustainment, and supply chain-related risks throughout the system development life cycle.
+Resource allocation for information security includes funding for the initial information system or information system service acquisition and funding for the sustainment of the system/service.

-## Control assessment-objective

-the high-level information security requirements for the system or system service are determined in mission and business process planning;
-the high-level privacy requirements for the system or system service are determined in mission and business process planning;
-the resources required to protect the system or system service are determined and documented as part of the organizational capital planning and investment control process;
-the resources required to protect the system or system service are allocated as part of the organizational capital planning and investment control process;
-a discrete line item for information security is established in organizational programming and budgeting documentation;
-a discrete line item for privacy is established in organizational programming and budgeting documentation.